ALEHACKsp/back-engineering-writeup/README.md

 ### Reclass
 Reclass is a powerful tool used to view structs in memory as well as construct them.
 Lets start with an example, the program I am using for this example can be found here: https://github.com/Compiled-Code/back-engineering-writeup/blob/main/reclass-example-one.exe?raw=true

-The code of the struct I am dissecting is as follows:
+The code of the struct I am dissecting are as follows:
 ```c++
 struct dissect_me_t
 {